okunator/Dippa/results/README.md

-Location for results.
+### Location for results

 All the training metrics, logs and checkpoints gets written here and also the inference results.